eprbell/rp2/docs/user_faq.md

 ## Tax Questions

+### What Events Are Taxable?
+Selling, swapping, donating, mining, staking, earning cryptocurrency are some common taxable events.
+For an up-to-date list in any given year, ask your tax professional.
+For additional information on taxable events read the [Cryptocurrency Tax FAQ](https://www.reddit.com/r/CryptoTax/comments/re6jal/cryptocurrency_tax_faq/) on Reddit and [CoinTracker's summary on crypto taxes](https://www.cointracker.io/blog/what-tax-forms-should-crypto-holders-file).

 ### Can I Avoid Paying Crypto Taxes?
 No. The IRS has made it clear that [crypto taxes must be paid](https://www.irs.gov/newsroom/irs-reminds-taxpayers-to-report-virtual-currency-transactions).